 b) Creative Peace Message (40%)

-1) There will be one (1) finalist per Category and each will receive a plaque of recognition and P25,000
+1) There will be one (1) winner per Category and each will receive a plaque of recognition and P25,000

-2) A “Best Report” will be selected from among the shortlisted entries.
+2) A “Grand Prize” will be selected from among the shortlisted entries.
 The awardee will receive a plaque of appreciation and will travel to Colombia for a MEDIA-EXCHANGE to learn, experience and report about the country’s peace processes.
 The Awardee will also receive P100,000 travel allowance.

 3) Special Award for Women and/or Youth Reports

 4) Special Award Reporting Peace in the Pandemic*

 5) All nominees will receive certificates of recognition.